built-on-openfin/workspace-starter/how-to/workspace-platform-starter/docs/how-to-customize-your-interop-broker.md

 # How To Customize Your Interop Broker

 Workspace Platform Starter includes a default interop broker override that includes support for FDC3 2.0 and intents as well as context.
-If has been built to support interop with support for the Platform Apps format used by Workspace Platform Starter (directories can still use the FDC3 1.2 & 2.0 format as these are mapped internally to the PlatformApp format).
+It has been built to support interop with support for the Platform Apps format used by Workspace Platform Starter (directories can still use the FDC3 1.2 & 2.0 format as these are mapped internally to the PlatformApp format).

-OpenFin Workspace 17.4+ lets you specify an array of interop overrides that can be layered on top of each other so that different overrides can add custom behavior.
+OpenFin Workspace 18.0+ lets you specify an array of interop overrides that can be layered on top of each other so that different overrides can add custom behavior.

-Workspace Platform Starter 17.4 supports this ability by adding module support to platformProvider.interop.
+Workspace Platform Starter 18.0 supports this ability by adding module support to platformProvider.interop.

 ## default workspace platform interop override is now a module